 The Institut français helps Canadian publishers offset the cost of acquiring the rights from books translated from French.
 Grant beneficiaries are selected by the Institut français in Paris.
-The amount awarded cannot exceed the amount of the advance paid to the French publisher for the acquisition of rights.
+The amount awarded cannot exceed the amount of the advance that has to be paid to the French publisher for the acquisition of rights.

 Canadian publishers wishing to participate and seeking a grant through this program should fill in the application form below and provide the required documents listed below.

 This is a bi-annual program.
 In order to be processed, applications forms should be filled in and all information should be sent by January 5th, 2018 to both of the following email addresses: firstname.lastname@example.org / email@example.com

 – completed application form